fcastro25/GravMagSuite/README.md

   ![Extracted Profile](https://github.com/fcastro25/GravMagSuite/blob/master/images/extracted%20profile.png)

   In this GUI a grid file can be loaded and it's possible to extract a profile from it.
 There are three modes of profile extraction:

   - One can extract an entire row or column from grid;
   - The user can extract a profile by drawing a single line or polyline over the grided map;
-	  - The user can load a control file in .ply format Obs.: In this tool a gridded file (regularly spaced) must be loaded to work properly.
+  - The user can load a control file in .ply format that contains coordinate pairs representing vertices of a path and extract the values over it.

+  Obs.: In this tool a gridded file (regularly spaced) must be loaded to work properly.
 Avoid load scattered data.

   ---